esentio/Yamo/README.md

 Soft deletes are basically updates that mark the record as deleted instead of performing real delete operation.
 Make sure you explicitly filter these records using condition when you perform select queries (unless you want to include them as well).
 Yamo doesn't filter them for you (yet)!

 Note that when `IHasPropertyModifiedTracking` record is being updated, Yamo first checks whether at least one property is changed.
 If not, no `UPDATE` statement is executed and therefore no audit field are updated.
 If there is a change, all changed fields + (update) audit fields are updated in the database.
+This isn't true for parameterless `Update` and `SoftDelete` methods, where `UPDATE` command is always executed.

-###### TODO:
+###### Planned features:

-- Support for optional include/exclude of soft deleted records in normal where conditions and joins (smart defaults via DbContextOption).
+- [#20](https://github.com/esentio/Yamo/issues/20) Optionally exclude soft deleted records without explicit where condition.

 ### Querying data